-The legal profession is regarded as one of the most prestigious careers in the world.
-The expectation from the rest of society is, therefore, enormous as society expects every lawyer to be successful.
+A successful legal career is the dream of everybody in the legal profession.
+The expectation from the rest of society is enormous as everyone wants to see every lawyer become successful.

 While some lawyers are super successful, the reality is that many lawyers struggle to build a successful legal career.